mlpack/mlpack/doc/user/core/transforms/signal_processing.md

     << "." << std::endl;
 ```

-Extract 20 MFCCs with 80 mel filters from an MP3 file:
+Extract 20 MFCCs with 80 Mel filters from an MP3 file:

 ```c++
 // See https://datasets.mlpack.org/fifths.mp3